October 2, 2020

 You should now be able to use your newly bridged Windows VST plugins in your DAW.
 Point it to the link folder you set in your linvstmanager preferences and scan for the plugins.

 In Reaper (which, by the way, has an amazing Linux native installation) for example, you can add the Link folder as a path in your Preferences.
+Find the VST tab and add the Link folder path you set in linvstmanager.
+The syntax for this consists of full path names with semicolons (;) in between: /a/full/path;/another/full/path

-After adding the path, click re-scan
+After adding the path, click re-scan.

 An alternative approach: Using Carla